ja88a/account-updates-ingestion/README.md

 Each account has the following information:

-`ID` - Unique identiﬁer of the account
+`id` - Unique identiﬁer of the account

-`AccountType` - Type of the account.
+`accountType` - Type of the account.

-`Data` - Data of the account.
+`data` - Data of the account.
 All accounts that share the same AccountType have the same data schema.
 This is the information in which clients are most interested in.
 You can assume these schemas are ﬁxed.

-`Tokens` - Amount of tokens in the account.
+`tokens` - Amount of tokens in the account.

-`Version` - Version of the account on chain.
+`version` - Version of the account on chain.
 If two updates for the same account come in, the old version should be erased.

-`CallbackTimeMs` - Time at which we’d like to print the contents of the account to console after it’s been ingested.
+`callbackTimeMs` - Time at which we’d like to print the contents of the account to console after it’s been ingested.